Chunar5354/some_notes/leetcode/problems/JumpGame.md

         return True
 ```

-- Offical approach
+- Official approach

-There is a smart idea by offical solution.
+There is a smart idea by official solution.
 Traverse from right to left, and reset the target element.
 ```python
 class Solution:
     def canJump(self, nums: List[int]) -> bool: